9 Day – Peru gastronomy: Cusco and Lima food tour

 Before considering specific vaccinations for your vacation to Peru, it's essential to ensure that your routine vaccinations are up to date.
 These typically include:

 Typhoid is another waterborne disease that is common in Peru.
 Travelers should consider getting the typhoid vaccine, which can be administered orally or as an injection.
-The oral vaccine offers more extended protection but requires planning as it needs to be taken one to two weeks before your trip to Peru
+The oral vaccine offers more extended protection but requires planning as it needs to be taken one to two weeks before your trip to Peru. - Yellow Fever.-

 Travelers should ensure they are up to date on their tetanus vaccine, especially if engaging in outdoor activities.
 Depending on your travel plans and activities, you may also consider vaccines for diseases like meningitis or rabies.